Affordable Housing

 The Glassworks Affordable Homeownership Development

-Glassworks Development Co-op is working to develop a pedestrian-centric neighbourhood of approximately 300 to 400 high-quality, financially accessible condo units, providing individuals and families the opportunity to become home-owners.
+Glassworks (in collaboration with our Development Consultant - Home Opportunities) is working to develop a pedestrian-centric neighbourhood of approximately 300 to 500 high-quality, financially accessible homes, providing individuals and families the opportunity to become home-owners.

-At least 60% of the households served will have incomes between $35,000 and $85,000 per annum, helping address Owen Sound’s number one barrier to economic growth and prosperity, the housing crisis.
+At least 60% of the households served will have annual incomes between $35,000 and $85,000, helping address Owen Sound’s number one barrier to economic growth and prosperity, the housing crisis.

 Key design principles and outcomes will include: